-We also provide you with skills for achieving optimum physical performance of the neuro-musculo-fascial & joint system for clients such as athletes, construction workers, musicians and others who use their bodies in their work or other activities on a frequent or daily basis.
+We also provide you with skills for achieving optimum physical performance of the neuro-musculo-fascial & joint system for Clients such as athletes, construction workers, musicians and others who use their bodies in their work or other activities on a frequent or daily basis.

 Just one of countless examples is the dental hygienist who’s sitting in a twisted and distorted body posture under high levels of stress, for many hours every day.
 Such work produces many muscular imbalances, in turn creating various aches, pains and other dysfunction.

 Professional musicians, typists, and others using the same small muscles ever day are also subject to repetitive strain syndrome.
-Yet most of the time, this is just a matter of “tight muscles,” what we call C.E.M.&.N.T. (or chronic, excess muscle & nerve tension & stress).
+Yet most of the time, this is just a matter of “tight muscles,” what we more precisely call C.E.M.&.N.T. (or chronic, excess muscle & nerve tension & stress).